martinemde/git-ssh-wrapper/README.md

 This is especially useful for scripts that need to automate connections to a server using keys that are not intended to be part of the system on which the script is running.

+This script is designed to *always work* even if hosts keys change or the ssh agent is being too paranoid or having a bad day.

 A common use case is connecting to github.com to retrieve repositories, submodules, or ref listings using read-only "deploy keys" or bundling a Gemfile